Aaronmiro/The-Vehicle/README.md

 ## Pricing Setvice
 A REST WebService that simulates a backend that would store and retrieve the price of a vehicle given a vehicle id as input.
-A microservice registered on a Eureka server Additional tests for the microservice.
+A microservice registered on a Eureka server.
+Additional tests for the microservice.